Family Law Evidence: Discovery and Pre-Hearing Prep

 Carmel Walsh, Barrister, Bankside Chambers

-Carmel has over 25 years’ experience as a litigator in New Zealand, Hong Kong, and England.
-She was admitted as a barrister and solicitor in New Zealand in 1993; and a solicitor and solicitor advocate (Higher Courts Civil) in London in 2000/2001.
+Carmel has over 30 years’ experience as a litigator in New Zealand, Hong Kong, and England.
+She was admitted as a barrister and solicitor in New Zealand; and a solicitor and solicitor advocate (Higher Courts Civil) in England.
 She holds both a New Zealand and English practising certificate.
-Carmel is a former contributing author to Informa’s Reinsurance Practice and the Law, and a former secretary and editor of the Negligence and Damages committee of the International Bar Association.
-Since returning to New Zealand Carmel has specialised in property litigation, equity and trusts, estates litigation and relationship property, particularly where complex issues arise requiring expert forensic accounting evidence.
-Carmel sits on the board of the New Zealand Symphony Orchestra, NZTrio and the New Zealand Opera School.
+As a London based partner of an international law firm she managed high value multinational complex litigation particularly involving multinational accountancy practices.
+She was a contributing author to Informa’s Reinsurance Practice and the Law, and a former secretary and editor of the Negligence and Damages committee of the International Bar Association.
+Carmel now specialises in property litigation, equity and trusts, estates litigation and relationship property where trusts or complex issues arise.
+Carmel has served on the boards of many arts organisations and trusts, and is the Chair of the board of the New Zealand Symphony Orchestra.

 Brintyn Smith, Barrister